Interested in this innovation?

 The EdCorps Platform

-In an educational landscape that aims to prepare students for meaningful experiences one day, we propose a different strategy, one where they have the opportunity to do important work today.
-Our platform allows any classroom (kindergarten through high school) to explore the entrepreneurial process through a student-run business.
-We take care of the scary stuff – banking, taxes, and startup funds – so students can engage in work that matters.
-We do this by providing seed funding for business expenses, an e-commerce dashboard to build an online store, resources to guide their business development, support through a dedicated account manager, community connections, and events.
+In a world that often focuses on preparing students for meaningful experiences one day, we propose a different strategy, one where students have the opportunity to do important work today.
+The EdCorps platform allows any classroom (kindergarten through high school) to explore the entrepreneurial process through a student-run business.
+We take care of the scary stuff – banking, taxes, and credit card processing – so students can engage in work that matters.
+We support classrooms with funding for expenses, a classroom-friendly e-commerce dashboard, resources to help them grow the business, personalized support, and community collaboration.

 EdCorps within the Classroom

-Through the course of building the EdCorp, students can complete a series of toolkits designed to activate their learning for each area of the business.
-The toolkits involve resources and activities that encourage independent thinking, small group discussion, and whole team involvement.
-Students do everything from project management and collaborative problem solving to customer service and social media marketing.
-While building an EdCorp looks different in every classroom, students regularly engage in ideation and iterative design, project management and leadership, and professional communication and networking.
-Each of these necessary components of running a business serves as powerful learning opportunities for students, allowing them to engage in strategic risk-taking, initiative, critical thinking, collaboration, and decision-making.
+Through the course of building the EdCorp, students can complete toolkits designed to activate the entrepreneurial mindset and engage them in real-world activities that help them build their business.
+The toolkits encourage independent thinking, small group collaboration, and connection to an authentic audience.
+Students are responsible for everything from project management and collaborative problem solving to customer service and social media marketing.
+While building an EdCorp may look different in every classroom, students regularly engage in ideation and iterative design, leadership and community service, and professional communication and networking.
+Each of these components serves as a powerful learning opportunity for students, allowing them to practice strategic risk-taking, critical thinking, collaboration, and decision-making.

 Because students are tasked with making the business work, they often break into teams or departments to handle the various needs of the business.
-This allows the conversation of skills and strengths to not only occur but to prove that passion and talent mean something.
-For example, the students interested in art and design may be in the marketing department, using tools like Canva and Photoshop to create promotional materials.
+This allows students to explore their skills, strengths, and interests, and gain exposure to experiences that will hone their skills and passions.
 This process gives students the opportunity to develop professional communication skills, conversational confidence, and customer service skills with people who can help them improve individually and grow their business.
-At its most basic, running the business gives students the opportunities to purposefully connect their work to people beyond the classroom, be they customers, partners, or mentors.
+At its most basic, running the business gives students the opportunity to purposefully connect their work to people beyond the classroom, be they customers, partners, or mentors.

 EdCorps Outside of the Classroom

-The EdCorps experience as a learning opportunity is different than others because it allows students to create purposeful collaborations with people outside of the classroom that can help them grow as individuals and professionals.
-Students learn the ropes from each other, community mentors, and professionals who can help them gain a tactical and actionable understanding of the tasks at hand.
-This could mean students spending time on the phone with suppliers, troubleshooting or finding ways to overcome their production snags.
-Other times, it means recruiting a board of advisors consisting of parents, community members, local businesses, to guide the business building process.
-Not only are students developing the technical skills that they need for the task at hand but also they’re cultivating the resourcefulness and growth mindset they need to get the job -- and future jobs -- done.
+The EdCorp experience is a unique learning opportunity that allows students to build purposeful and mutually empowering relationships with community members outside of the classroom.
+Students learn the ropes from each other, community mentors, and professionals allowing them to gain a tactical and actionable understanding of what it takes to bring a project to life.
+Connecting with the community might look like students spending time on the phone with suppliers, working with local retailers to develop new products, or recruiting a board of advisors to help steer the business building process.
+Not only are students developing the technical skills needed for the task at hand they’re also cultivating the resourcefulness and growth mindset they need to get the job - and future jobs - done.

-What began in 2015 with ten classrooms, grew to more than 250 classrooms with over 10,000 students nationwide in 34 states.
-The rapid rate of adoption made it clear that K-12 teachers saw the experience as one that would be highly beneficial for their students to gain the skills they needed.
+An Education Corporation can be built in any classroom, no matter what subject, state or grade.
+What began in 2015 with ten classrooms, has grown to over 400 classrooms with over 31,000 students in 34 states that have built student-run businesses.
+The rapid rate of grassroots adoption made it apparent that K-12 teachers saw the experience as highly beneficial for their students to gain the skills they needed.
 In 2018, 96% of teachers reported that their students gained more confidence over the course of the year, while 95% of teachers reported an overall improvement in students’ communication skills.
-68% of students reported having some meaningful connection with a community mentor as part of building their EdCorp.
+Additionally, 68% of students report having some meaningful connection with a community mentor as part of building their EdCorp.
 These skills have been reinforced by teamwork, professional relationships, and an emphasis on storytelling about their successful collaborations.

-To be clear, sales are not the primary goal of the learning experience, however, they do show a certain level of engagement and success.
-By September 2018, overall EdCorps revenue passed a quarter million dollars, with over $100K of that revenue coming from students’ in-person selling events.
-Additionally, more than 3,469 e-commerce orders have been fulfilled by student-run businesses since the fall of 2015.
-Each order represents a student-made product/service and the required organizational and logistical management to ensure that the product was shipped to a real customer.
-The fact that young students are managing the flow of real products to real people and at a reasonable scale speaks both to the viability and learning potential of the EdCorps experience.
+While sales can excite the students and keep them engaged, they are not the primary goal of the learning experience.
+As of September 2018, overall EdCorps revenue passed a quarter million dollars, with over $100K of that revenue coming from students’ in-person selling events.
+Additionally, more than 4,000 e-commerce orders have been fulfilled by student-run businesses since the fall of 2015.
+Each order represents a student-made product/service and the entrepreneurial hustle required to ensure that the product was shipped to a real customer.

 Scaling Our Mission